 Because we believe that successful collaborations are at the core of scientific discovery, we have partnered with scientists and researchers across the University, and other national and international institutions.
-For our studies, we, along with our partners, utilize innovative techniques, including Atomic Force Microscopy (AFM), TIRF Microscopy, HPLC, and FPLC techniques to investigate how UNC-45A regulated myosin and microtubule dynamics in vitro and in vivo.
+In our investigations we employ the state of the art and cutting-edge reagents and techniques and use clinical specimens of human diseases.

 (For a comprehensive list of recent publications, refer to PubMed, a service provided by the National Library of Medicine.)